OnyekaEkesi/Car-Price-Prediction/README.md

 1. Clone the project repository to your local machine.
 2. Navigate to the project directory.
 3. Create a virtual environment (optional but recommended) to isolate dependencies.
-4. Activate the virtual environment and install the project dependencies listed in `requirements.txt`.
+4. Activate the virtual environment and install the project dependencies.

 ## Data Processing for Machine Learning